 Also of interest is that North Canaan has more people living here who work in computers and math than 95% of the places in the US.

-North Canaan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, North Canaan does not have a public transit system used by locals to get to and from work.

-The education level of North Canaan citizens is a little higher than the average for US cities and towns: 22.15% of adults in North Canaan have at least a bachelor's degree.
+The population of North Canaan overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in North Canaan, 22.15% have at least a bachelor's degree.

 North Canaan is a very ethnically-diverse town.
 The people who call North Canaan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Canaan residents report their race to be White, followed by Black or African-American.
 North Canaan also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.01% of the town’s residents.
 Important ancestries of people in North Canaan include Irish, English, Italian, German, and French.